dwyl/image-classifier/README.md

 ##### Add vectors to the Index struct

 The Index struct is incrementally build.
-Let's add 5 vectors:
+Let's add 5 vectors of length 2:

 ```elixir
 iex> data =